David Alan Mellor

-David Alan Mellor is a British curator, professor and writer.
-He has been awarded the Royal Photographic Society's J. Dudley Johnston Award and Education Award.
+David Alan Mellor (1948–2023) was a British curator, professor and writer.
+He was awarded the Royal Photographic Society's J. Dudley Johnston Award and Education Award.

 Life and career

-David Mellor — as he was called before he wanted to avoid confusion with the politician of the same name — studied art at Sussex University under Quentin Bell.
+David Mellor — as he was called before he began using his full name professionally to avoid confusion with the politician of the same name — grew up in Leicester as the child of a lorry-driver and a hairdresser; he attended school intermittently due to his severe asthma.
+As an undergraduate he studied art at Sussex University under Quentin Bell.
 During this time Asa Briggs, then Vice-Chancellor of the University, received the archive of Mass-Observation from Tom Harrisson.
-Mellor has published and curated exhibitions about the substantial collection of pre-war photographs of working-class life contained in this archive.
+For his first job Mellor catalogued this archive, and he then published and curated exhibitions about the substantial collection of pre-war photographs of working-class life contained within it.

 Exhibitions curated by Mellor include Paradise Lost: The New Romantic Imagination in Britain (Barbican Centre, 1987); The Sixties (1993); and Co-Optic & Documentary Photography Group (Brighton Photo Biennial, 2014).
 As a professor of art at Sussex University, his students included Jeremy Deller.